 There are indirect and direct approaches to treating fluency disorders.
 Indirect treatment is centered on supporting families who have children who stutter, and includes reducing communication demands, changing their speech, and learning how to help children change theirs.
 Direct treatment is centered on modifying an individual’s disfluencies or helping them change their feelings related to their disfluencies.

-One type of direct therapy approach is using fluency shaping techniques.
+One type of direct therapy approach is using speech modification (fluency shaping) strategies.
 These techniques can be used to increase fluencies in individuals’ speech by reducing tension, easing into words, and reducing the overall rate of speech.
 Stuttering modification strategies include “canceling” disfluencies (e.g. if an individual says, “sssnake,” they then repeat the word “snake,” fluently.
-Other stuttering modification strategies include decreasing sensitivity and negative reactions to stuttering, and increasing acceptance of it.
+Other stuttering modification strategies include decreasing sensitivity and negative reactions to stuttering and increasing acceptance of it.
 For more information on these treatment approaches, check out the treatment portion of this page from the American Speech-Language-Hearing Association (ASHA).

 Another component of fluency treatment may be counseling and addressing the negative feelings related to stuttering if they are present.
 Treatment for individuals who stutter may include trying to increase self-acceptance of their disfluencies and reducing word or situational avoidance related to stuttering.
 Some individuals who stutter may avoid saying certain words that they know they often have disfluencies on, so intervention may include working on saying that word and being okay if there are disfluencies.
 If individuals who stutter avoid certain situations because they stutter, such as reading aloud in class or going through a drive-thru, intervention may include role-playing or actually participating in these situations.